sharpa-robotics/sharpa-rl-lab/README.md

 # Overview
 This is a repo for reinforcement learning sim2real rotation demo on SharpaWave, provides a step-by-step guide for training, visualizing and deploying.

-This repo is based on Isaaclab and hora.

 # Environment Setup
 ## Step 1.
 Follow the official  Isaaclab installation guide:
 https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/pip_installation.html